Sissonville holding inaugural Christmas parade

 “I think Christmas is a time for positives and I think we’ve made a miracle here in Sissonville”, exclaims Greater Sissonville Development Council member Tom Miller.

-In addition to the parade, the community held their first ever Christmas Decoration Competition.
+In addition to the parade, the community held its first-ever Christmas Decoration Competition.
 Houses and businesses across the town submitted a picture of their Christmas lights to the Facebook post.
 Whoever gets the most likes wins the contest.

 “People are talking about how they haven’t put lights up in years and now because of this contest they’re going to put them up”, says Miller, “They’re daring their friends and there’s a bunch of community challenges going on”.